 Sandler, Josh and Ben Safdie, along with co-stars Lakeith Stanfield, Menzel, NBA champ Kevin Garnett and newcomer Julia Fox sat down Monday at the Toronto Film Festival, where the movie also screened, for a wide-ranging interview at the Variety Studio presented by AT&T.

 To prepare for his role, Sandler said he shadowed real jewelry dealers from the Diamond District on 47th Street, where they shot on location during business hours.

-“47 Street really was nice to us,” Josh said.
-“What’s crazy about 47 Street is it’s the most armed block in New York City per square foot.
+“47th Street really was nice to us,” Josh said.
+“What’s crazy about 47th Street is the most armed block in New York City per square foot.
 It’s also the most photographed block in New York City.”

 Sandler added, “They were so excited about a movie being made about the block.
 They let us into their daily lives.
 We not only got to be around them making sales and buying stuff to sell, they let us into their family’s lives.
 We saw them and they would conduct their lives with their families on the phone or people [who] would come by.”

 Many of the small parts in the film were played by real-life jewelers.
 “We had full access to everything,” Benny said.
 “It was amazing to witness.
 It was like the relationship existed forever.”

 For the actors, perfecting a New York accent was key to nailing their roles.
 Sandler said he looked to people he already knew for inspiration.